prettydiff/share-file-systems/documentation/code_style.md

 6. All function names will be unique.
 7. Files will use lowercase names with words separated by underscores.

+### Node
+1. Synchronous methods are forbidden if an asynchronous method is available.

 ### Reuse
 1. Nested functions are permitted.
 2. Modules and methods are preferred.